syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

    ![](Utilities_images/Dashboard_img9.png)

-2. Select the required platform.
-Options for the selected platform are displayed on the right.

-3. Click any of the following to know more about the selected product.
+2. Click any of the following to know more about the selected product.

-   * **Run Samples** - To run the locally installed samples.
+   * **Run Local Demos** - To run the locally installed samples.
-   * **Online Samples** - To view online samples.
+   * **Run Online Demos** - To view online samples.
-   * **Explore Samples** - To open local installed location.
+   * **Explore Demos** - To open local installed location.
    * **Explore Source** - To view the source, when you have installed the source add-on setup.
+   * **User Guide** - To view the user guide documentation for the respective products.
-   * **Online Documentation** - To view the online documentation help contents for the respective products.
+   * **API Reference** - To view the online documentation help contents for the respective products.
    * **Release Notes** - To view the “Release Notes” content.
    * **Read Me** - To view the “Read Me” content.
    * **What’s New** - To view the “What’s New” content.